Change Started

 Green Olympics – How Tokyo Games is taking care of the Environment

 In 2019, the Olympic organizing committee decided to move marathon and race events from Tokyo to Sapporo, this was done to mitigate the impact of the rising temperatures on athlete’s performance.
-Sapporo is 830 kilometers away from Japan’s capital and is expected to have temperatures few degrees lower than Tokyo.

-Not just the marathon event, few other Tokyo Olympic events have been scheduled for earlier in the day or later in the afternoon to avoid the heat of the city.
+Not just the marathon event, a few other Tokyo Olympic events have been scheduled for earlier in the day or later in the afternoon to avoid the heat of the city.

 A healthy climate is not only essential for the planet but also for sports and the Olympics.